David P. Hogue

 David Porter Hogue (March 12, 1815 – November 19, 1871), also known as D. P. Hogue, was an American reporter and politician from the state of Florida.
-Hogue most notably served as the 4th Florida Attorney General from 1848 until 1853.
+Hogue served as the 4th Florida Attorney General from 1848 until 1853.
 He also served various terms as Mayor of Tallahassee.

 Early life

 Hogue was born in Erie, Pennsylvania on March 12, 1815, though his family moved to Maryland and then Virginia when he was young.
 In 1838, Hogue moved to the Florida Territory, settling in Tallahassee.
 At some point after this, Hogue was admitted into the Florida Bar.

 Political career

 In October 1848, Hogue was appointed Florida Attorney General upon the resignation of incumbent James T. Archer.
 In 1850, while still serving as Attorney General, Hogue was elected to be the 20th Mayor of Tallahassee.
 He was also a reporter for the Florida Supreme Court.
 Hogue served out his term as Attorney General in 1853 and did not seek re-election.
 He also resigned from his mayoral position a couple of years prior in 1851.

 In 1858, Hogue was once again elected Mayor of Tallahassee.
 He served until 1860.

 During the American Civil War, Hogue, a Southern Whig, served in the Florida Senate, representing the 8th district from 1862 until 1864.
 Hogue strongly opposed secession and the war, advising Governor John Milton against further mobilization and to oppose the expansion of the Florida Railroad Company.
 After the war, Hogue was a delegate to the Florida Constitutional Convention of 1865.
 While there, he helped repeal Florida's Ordinance of Secession and signed the Florida Constitution of 1865, which was not approved by the U.S. Congress, since it only gave voting rights to free white male citizens.
 He was again elected Mayor of Tallahassee soon after, serving from 1867 until 1868.